About Brooke Summers-Perry

-Brooke Summers-Perry grew up in the woods in Kentucky and reconnects to these roots through contemplative looking, listening, and responding in visual arts and poetry.
-She holds degrees in psychology and architecture and certification as a spiritual director.
-Creativity fueled many career paths and connected her to a variety of trades and social entrepreneurs.
-In 2005, she founded itscool2care.
+I grew up in the woods in Kentucky and reconnect to these roots through contemplative looking, listening, and responding in visual arts and poetry.
+I have degrees in psychology and architecture and certification as a spiritual director.
+Creativity fueled many career paths and connected me to a variety of trades and social entrepreneurs.
+In 2005, I founded itscool2care.
 By managing peer lead teams in grades K-12, this community service group engaged youth in designing and executing advocacy and fundraising projects.
-She helped young advocates discover their interests, hone their skills, and apply their efforts to boosting organizations they selected to support.
-Inspired by the fruits of the itscool2care team, in 2015 she shifted away from architecture as her source of income to become the founding director of the Hines Center for Spirituality and Prayer, a mission of the Episcopal Cathedral in downtown Houston.
+Itscool2care allowed me to help young advocates discover their interests, hone their skills, and apply their efforts to boosting organizations they selected to support.
+Inspired by the fruits of the itscool2care team, in 2015 I left architecture to become the founding director of the Hines Center for Spirituality and Prayer, a mission of the Episcopal Cathedral in downtown Houston.